 You can add different color tags to layers to better organize multi-layered documents.

-You can use the layer filtering option to quickly view all group layers, image layers, shapes, or text in a document, or filter layers by their name or the assigned color tags.
+You can use the layer filtering option to quickly view all group layers, masks, RAW and image layers, color adjustment and effect layers, shapes, or text in a document, or filter layers by their name or the assigned color tags.

 To filter layers do one of the following: